-PROPOSITION 1 (SUFFICIENT CONDITIONS FOR GAUSSIAN COPULA).
-Suppose U_1, U_2, \ldots, U_n 310 follow a Gaussian copula distribution with an invertible parameter correlation matrix Σ .
-Then, the conditions of Lemma 1 are satisfied with $\rho = \lambda{\max}^{-1} (\Sigma^{-1} - I_d)/d$, where I_d is the d-dimensional identity matrix and $\lambda{\max}(\cdot)$ is the largest eigenvalue of the input matrix.
+Proposition 1 (Sufficient Conditions for Gaussian Copula).
+Suppose U_1, U_2, \ldots, U_n follow a Gaussian copula distribution with an invertible parameter correlation matrix Σ .
+Then, the conditions of Lemma 1 are satisfied with $\rho = \lambda{\max}^{-1}(\Sigma^{-1} - I_d)/d$, where I_d is the d-dimensional identity matrix and $\lambda{\max}(\cdot)$ is the largest eigenvalue of the input matrix.

 Using Theorem 2 in general, or Lemma 1 and specific conditions on the underlying copula of the population rank-based transformed covariates, it is possible to verify the conditions of Theorem 1.
-To be more specific, Theorem 2 gives versatile (albeit suboptimal) uniform consistency rates for series estimators ($\hat{\mu}0$, $\hat{\mu}1$) of either some approximate (misspecified) functions or the population functions (μ_0 , μ_1).
+To be more specific, Theorem 2 gives versatile (albeit suboptimal) uniform consistency rates for series estimators $(\widehat{\mu}0, \widehat{\mu}1)$ of either some approximate (misspecified) functions or the population functions (μ_0, μ_1) .
 It is worth noting that our verification aimed for generality in terms of high-level conditions, but for the case of partition-based (locally supported) series estimators it is possible to obtain better (in fact optimal in some cases) uniform convergence rates (Cattaneo & Farrell, 2013; Belloni et al., 2015; Cattaneo et al., 2020).
-Specifically, Cattaneo et al. (2024) studies the case of rank-based transformations for B-splines when d = 1, and establishes optimal uniform convergence rates with generated regressors based on the covariates as required by Theorem 1.
+Specifically, Cattaneo et al. (2024) studies the case of rank-based transformations for B-splines when d=1, and establishes optimal uniform convergence rates on compact support.
+Their results could be extended to obtain sharper uniform convergence rates with generated regressors based on the covariates as required by Theorem 1.